 6.The practical simulation usually last for two hours including debriefing,

 7.No software download is required to access our video conferencing suite of rooms but delegates do need a PC or laptop, webcam and microphone and a decent internet connection.

 We can live stream your delegates practical assessment onto YouTube.
 Delegates supervisory officers or specialist training officers can watch remotely from their desks and monitor quality and performance with ease without travelling.
 The video is also available for restricted access post completion of the course as evidence of competence.

-Delegates will undertake a written assessment, taught input from a qualified tutor and a practical scenario simulation assessment.
+Delegates will undertake on online prep course, a written assessment, taught input from a qualified tutor and a practical scenario simulation assessment.